 Following clearing, channel subgrade excavation will begin at the downstream end of the project site, working upstream toward the existing culvert.
 Excavated spoils will be hauled to an onsite upland storage site to be selected by SRSC and Navy staff.
 Cobble/sand substrate and log scissor weir/structure installations will be installed per design specs as the excavator works upstream.

 No water control will be required for most of the length of the new channel, until the existing channel is encountered approximately 75’ from the end of the Crescent Harbor Road culvert.
 For this section water will be pumped from the upstream end of the culvert back into the existing channel downstream of the reconnection site using sandbag dams to block flow.
 A 40’ roughened channel will be constructed immediately below the cuvlvert to reduce scour potential from the moderately undersized culvert.
 Following completion of channel construction, native soils will be used to block a 40 LF section of the old channel just below the connection point, diverting flow into the new channel.
 The remainder of the old channel will be abandoned in place, and will not be filled.
+It is anticipated that the restored channel will be stable due to the low-gradient, relatively low-energy environment, so it is not likely that the unplugged portion of the ditch will be reclaimed via channel migration.
+40 LF of fill is adequate to prevent leakage into the ditched portion of the site.

 Finally, disturbed areas along both the new and old channels will be replanted with native wetland and scrub-shrub plant species.
 After completion of construction elements an as-built survey will be conducted to document post-project conditions.
 Results will be summarized in an as-built report that will outline a plan for post-project monitoring.